Getting Prepared for an

 One important misconception about electromagnetic shielding is the common belief that it should be "all or nothing."
 When it comes to critical small spare items like an emergency radio, it is important to go to some extra trouble to insure the best shielding possible.
 Simple small nested faraday cages are so simple and inexpensive that you might as well make sure that a few items are very well shielded.
 When it comes to less critical items, though, such as items that you use frequently, a less-complete electromagnetic shield could easily make the difference between having equipment that survives an EMP and equipment that does not survive.
 It is a very common misconception that certain items must have military-grade shielding and other items are nothing to worry about at all.
 Real world electromagnetic disturbances are much more messy than that.
 (See the either-or myth on the EMP Myths Page.)

 A nuclear EMP will severely disrupt the upper atmosphere for a while, so it could be several hours after an EMP before you get decent shortwave reception with any radio, but that will be long before you could get information from any other source.
 If you're in the United States, you may be able to get emergency information from a local NOAA Weather Radio station.
 I believe that a few NOAA emergency transmitters are EMP-protected, but most are not.
 Repairs to many of these transmitters may be able to be made by military personnel, who can also supply emergency power to them for a while, but that emergency power may not last very long.
 If you're in the United States, though, it is important to have a NOAA Weather Radio.
+Canada also has an identical weather radio service.
 These radios really are inexpensive, and whenever the NOAA transmitters are working, they can provide local information that is critically important.
 Like your shortwave radio, an emergency NOAA Weather radio needs to be kept in a nested faraday cage until you need it.
-NOAA Weather Radios could be especially important in the case of a large solar superstorm, where the radios would probably continue to work and give information, even though much of the power grid could be out for years.
+NOAA Weather Radios could be especially important in the case of a large solar superstorm, where the radios would probably continue to work and give information, even though much of the power grid could be out for months, or even years.

 Many people severely underestimate the need for information in any kind of a disaster.
 In recent examples of long-term disasters (such as the breakdown of